xuankimtran/docs-1/pages/katalon-studio/docs/ddt-at-test-case-level.md

 > * This Proof of Concept (PoC) is not ready for production use.
 We recommend using this PoC for evaluation purposes only.
 > * Download Katalon Studio version [8.1.2.alpha](url).

-Data-driven testing (DDT) at the test case level allows you to add data file(s) and manage variable binding at the test case level.
+Data-driven testing (DDT) at the test case level allows you to add one or more data files and manage variable binding at the test case level.

 This function is useful if you want to:
 - Bind each test case to a fixed set of data.
 - Run a test case with different test data combinations.
-- When executing a test suite containing associated test cases, you can see the results of each test iteration (test case + data row) with the mapped test data.
+- When executing a test suite containing associated test cases, you can see the results of each test iteration with the mapped test data.

-> **Requirements**
+> **What is an iteration?**
 >
+> An iteration is a test case executed with a test data row.

+> **Requirements:**
+>
 > * An active Katalon Studio Enterprise license.
-> * A Katalon Runtime Engine License.
-To learn more about Katalon licenses here: [Katalon licensing](https://docs.katalon.com/katalon-studio/docs/license.html).
+> * An active Katalon Runtime Engine license.
+To learn more about Katalon licenses, you can refer to this document here: [Katalon licensing](https://docs.katalon.com/katalon-studio/docs/license.html).

 In this article, we demonstrate how to manage data binding at the test case level and execute them in a test suite.